Our Essential Services

 - You can exchange it for a full British driver’s license immediately.

-- Or you can continue using it until it runs out then apply to renew it as a British driver’s license.
+- Or you can continue using it until it runs out, then apply to renew it as a British driver’s license.

 Original Driver’s License from the Channel Islands and Designated Countries

-Permits from Jersey, Guernsey, and the Isle of Man are not considered fully equivalent to a British license.
+Driver’s license or permits from Jersey, Guernsey, and the Isle of Man are not considered fully equivalent to a British license.
 If your driver’s license was issued there, you have the following options:

 The same rules apply if your driver’s license was issued in a so-called “designated country”.
 In November 2016, the list of designated countries included Andorra, Australia, Barbados, the British Virgin Islands, Canada, the Falkland Islands, the Faroe Islands, Hong Kong, Japan, Monaco, New Zealand, South Korea, Singapore, South Africa, Switzerland, and Zimbabwe.